 This week’s short "Note to Self" to keep your thinking on track…

-Do you ever remember being in a class where you formally discussed what it really means?
-Sports people and performers of any kind are rarely formally taught about the concept of competition.
+Do you remember studying what competition really means?
+Athletes and performers of any kind are rarely formally taught about the concept of competition.

-Competitions are a natural part of life and whether we choose it or not we are challenged by the presence of competition even if we detest it.
+Competitions are a natural part of life, and whether we choose it or not, we are challenged by the presence of competition even if we dislike it.

-It's easy to see competition in the obvious places like sport, for instance.
-Competition also shows up in any situation where comparisons and judgments are being made.
-A job interview, an idea in a meeting, a point of view in a discussion, or even an evaluation of organisational performance are all breeding grounds for competition.
+It's easy to spot competition in obvious places like sport.
+However, competition also emerges in any situation where comparisons and judgements are being made.
+A job interview, an idea in a meeting, a point of view in a discussion, a test in class, or even an evaluation of organisational performance—all are breeding grounds for competition.

-The constant presence of competition can be an extremely valuable if we understand it in its truest essence.
-As well as this, recognising what competition is supposed to be can help us navigate our way towards competitive challenges which will help us develop our skills and improve our performances.
+The constant presence of competition can be extremely valuable if we understand its truest essence.
+Moreover, recognising what competition is supposed to be can help us navigate towards competitive challenges that will help us develop our skills and improve our performances.

-Some psychologists (1) argue that competition in is truest form is where you view yourself and your opponent as working in partnership.
+Some psychologists (1) argue that competition in its truest form occurs when you view yourself and your opponent as working in partnership.
 It's perhaps a fierce and highly contested partnership, but each competitor can be seen as the mentor, instructor and challenger of the other.

-Understanding what "true competition" is might be a good first step in getting the most out of all the inevitable competitive situations that you might come across in life.
+Understanding what "true competition" means might be a good first step in getting the most out of all the inevitable competitive situations you might encounter in life.

 Think about it...